JoselleAstrid/ram-watch-cheat-engine/README.md

 ### Running for the first time

 If you are using this for a Dolphin game: Open `dolphin.lua` that you downloaded from this repository, and edit it according to the steps in that file's comments.
-The easiest way is to download a specific version of Dolphin listed in `dolphin.lua`, and uncomment the line for that version, as explained there.
+Depending on your needs, it may be useful to download a specific version of Dolphin listed in `dolphin.lua`.
 You can download specific versions here: https://dolphin-emu.org/download/list/master/1/

 Start up Cheat Engine.
 In the Cheat Engine menu, go to Table -> Show Cheat Table Lua Script.
 Paste the following script in there: